13055ecam/Color-detection-module/README.md

 ##### Adjust position of a frame

-- Maintain your cursor where you want to place a side of the frame
+- Maintain your cursor where you want to place a side of the frame.
 - Take note of the position.
 - Change the position in the code (nano color_detection.py)
 ![before](/Pictures/image2.png)
-Note : xmin is the left side of the square, xmax is the right side of the square, ymin is the top side of the square and ymax is the bottom side of the square
+Note : xmin is the left side of the square, xmax is the right side of the square, ymin is the top side of the square and ymax is the bottom side of the square.
 - Restart for another side of the frame and save the file.

 ![after](/Pictures/image3.png)